 “KNOWLEDGE IS AN ISLAND SURROUNDED BY A SEA OF MYSTERY.”

-As you will see, the magical destination of Lake Titicaca has much more to offer than the Uros Islands.
-Take advantage of the wonderful tours and get to know in-depth the birthplace of the Inca Empire.
+As you will see, the magical destination of Lake Titicaca has much more to offer than just scenic views.
+The floating islands of the Uros are just one example of everything you can enjoy.
+The different cultures that you will be able to know will make you marvel at everything there is to know.
+Take advantage of the wonderful tours and get to know in-depth the cradle of the Inca Empire.
 We hope together with the travel experts of Machu Travel Peru to have solved your doubts.
-If you want to know more about our wonderful private tours, you can consult with our advisors.
-They will be happy to help you fulfill your vacation in Peru.
+If you want to know more about our wonderful private tours, you can consult with our qualified team of advisers.
+They will be happy to help you fulfill your vacations in Peru.